rudiedirkx/Rudie-on-wheels/README.md

 What's this then?
 --

-A PHP >= 5.3.3 framework.
-(5.3.3?
+A PHP >= 5.3.4 framework.
+(5.3.4?
 Yes, to run absolutely beautifully, 5.3.0 is not enough.)
 Built for speed and customization.
-No silly plugins, no components required, no database structure requirements, no mandatory naming conventions, **no overhead**.
+Everything should be both simple and customizable.

 See TODO.md for progress, development and issues.